“How far will a woman go to possess a 19 year old boy?”

 The film is premised on Dennis’ character being a psychotic sexually repressed woman who’s loneliness has driven her to a spiraling madness.
 She is portrayed as the figure of an archaic high born spinster devoid of emotional or physical connection to her own body nor any other individual, male or female.
 A sexless drone living outside the world in her own isolated imprisonment/apartment in Vancouver left to her by her wealthy deceased mother.
 Frances carries on the ritual of entertaining her mother’s older friends out of an empty obligation filled with no joy or passion for life.

-I’ve not read Richard Miles book, but I think that this story most likely had the characters’ motivations more fleshed out, it might have even made for a compelling stage piece.
+I’ve not read Richard Miles book, but I think that this story most likely had the characters’ motivations more fleshed out, it would have made for a compelling stage piece.

 Sandy Dennis, plays a wealthy spinster starved for human contact who while entertaining truly older folk in her apartment, situated in some nondescript Urban setting, spies a young man sitting on the park bench outside her apartment.
 At first, Frances wearing a forbidding black dress ignored the boy sitting on the bench.
 While Sandy Dennis was quite a young actress of 31, her tightly upturned hairstyle and mannerisms indicate that she is taking on the role her mother once had, presenting herself as an ‘older’ woman.

 She seems to be more recluse than hostess.
 She is repulsed by the old doctor friend (Edward Greenhaigh) who keeps trying to get her alone.
 It revolts her that he wears support bands to hold up his socks and smells like an old man.
 And she doesn’t seem to want to engage in conversation with any of her guests.
 One wonders if these gatherings are just Pavlovian ritual of the idle rich, a circumstance she has been conditioned to since birth, or is she shielding herself from any real contemporary human contact by hanging around a collection of fossilized bores?

 Altman doesn’t give us a lot of information, he usually makes the audience infer from the actors what their motivations are.
 My guess is that it’s a little of both.